-Marketing Case Study – How we Built an Audience for a Streetwear Label around KPOP Culture?
+Marketing Case Study – How we Built an Audience for Launch of a Streetwear Label around KPOP?

+After building their website and branding, we worked with Bangcube to help them build traffic and antiicipation for their brand’s launch.
 Bangcube sells Korean designer streetwear clothing in the South-east Asia.
-It was challenging to find an audience for Korean Streetwear label in a market that’s not so well versed with Korean culture.
+It was challenging to find an audience for Korean Streetwear label in a market that was not so well versed with the Korean culture.

 The common denominator In our market research and multiple rounds on intelligence gathering sessions with the company owners, we were able to establish the common denominator between their products and their target audience – KPOP.
 We figured out that the people who are interested in Korean drama and Korean pop music will be the same audience which might also be interested in Korean fashion.

 How did we do it?
 We created a Facebook group for Kpop enthusiasts – Kpop Stole My Bicycle.
 We curated Kpop related content from all around the web and promoted that content (especially Kpop videos because of the lower CPA for Facebook videos) and gathered a huge database of people in the South-east Asian market who engaged with Kpop related content on Facebook.